backstage/backstage/docs/features/kubernetes/installation.md

 ## Troubleshooting

-After installing the plugins in the code, and the kubernetes informations is not showing up, you'll need to [troubleshoot it](troubleshooting.md).
+After installing the plugins in the code, and the kubernetes information is not showing up, you'll need to [troubleshoot it](troubleshooting.md).